- Nationality British

 Spirit Architecture uses traditional and new materials in both traditional design and contemporary design alongside a keen interest in sustainability and low carbon building solutions to make buildings low impact and future-proof while retaining the key historic and cultural interests.

-Matthew’s other interests include long distance running and having been brought up by the sea I like visiting the UK coast (especially North Cornwall and North Norfolk) with my wife Debbie, our son James, and our dog Sam and love to travel abroad to soak up new cultures.
+Matthew’s other interests include long distance running and having been brought up by the sea I like visiting the UK coast (especially North Cornwall and North Norfolk) with my wife Debbie, our son James and love to travel abroad to soak up new cultures.
 I have an investment in a Teak Plantation company based in Sri Lanka and Thailand and I have other interests including Construction and Property Development.